Operating as workplace injuries attorneys in Van Nuys means we are very familiar with just…

 Over two million Americans claim to have faced workplace violence in one form or another whether it is threats, taunts or homicide according to the occupational health and safety association.
 A very scary and real example of the extent to which this violence can stretch is the long beach law firm shooting by an ex employee.

 A California court can issue a workplace violence restraining order to protect an employee from unlawful violence or even a credible threat of violence at the workplace.
-Under California law a credible threat or violence is a manner in who one person acts towards another making them feel for their own or their loved ones safety.
+Under California law a credible threat of violence is a manner in which one person acts towards another making them feel for their own or their loved one’s safety.
 This does not have to be physical violence but it can also be harassment.

 If harassment is occurring at work, a workplace restraining order will only be issued at the request of an employer.
 The employer must make the request on behalf of the employee who is undergoing violence and needs protection.
 It is up to the employer to provide proof of the violence and grounds for which the order should be issued.

 Because the employer must provide all the evidence it is a good idea to go through the issues and document them as to not forget.
 It is then a good idea to get signed affidavits from all involved and witnesses to submit with the requisite forms.